facebook/sapp/CONTRIBUTING.md

 ## Coding Style

 We value consistent code.
 Please follow the style of the surrounding code.
-Useful rules of thumb for all languages are
+Useful rules of thumb for all languages are:

-- avoid abbreviations.
+- Avoid abbreviations;
-- use autoformatters to minimize debates about spacing, indentation and line breaks.
+- Use auto-formatters to minimize debates about spacing, indentation and line breaks;
-- prefer snake_case over camelCase for variables and function names, and prefer CamelCase over Snake_case for modules and classes.
+- Prefer `snake_case` over `camelCase` for variables and function names;
+- Prefer `CamelCase` over `Snake_case` for modules and classes.

 ## License